 Origin: Cuba

-Havanese are intelligent and adaptable dogs, thriving in various living situations.
-Their playful nature and love for people make them excellent family companions.
-Regular grooming is needed to prevent matting, but their low-shedding coat is a plus for allergy sufferers.
+Havanese are intelligent and adaptable dogs who thrive in various living situations.
+Their playful personality and strong attachment to their humans make them ideal family companions.
+While their coat requires regular grooming to prevent matting, their low-shedding nature is a plus for allergy-sensitive households.

 Havanese Temperament